 Season 4 – Season four arrived amidst much off screen turmoil which saw the show runner Dan Harmon fired.
 Therefore, many fans were iffy about this season and for good reason.
 It seemed to loose some of its creative spark which earned it such a reputation in the comedy world.
 In the premiere, they tried to address this by making fun of people’s worries by showing what Community would be like as a typical sitcom.
 It ended up being a short season with not a lot of highlights.
-Not a lot of highlights this season otherwise.

-Season 5 – Another year in turmoil with Dan Harmon leaving the show, but Chevy Chase and Donald Glover both leaving the cast.
+Season 5 – Another year in turmoil with Dan Harmon returning to the show, but Chevy Chase and Donald Glover both leaving the cast.
 And while Harmon’s creativity is back, the show doesn’t really recover from the turmoil.
 It just wasn’t the same as it once was.
-For one thing, they decided to replace Pierce with the who played Mike from Breaking Bad.
+For one thing, they decided to replace Pierce with the guy who played Mike from Breaking Bad.
 He did not fit in at all, and his characters insertion was very forced.
 It did have highlights however, including a David Fincher style episode and App Development and Condiments which sees a new social media app create a strict social class system at the college.